mdrocan/Fronius-stats/README.md

 - Create a virtual environment with 'python3 -m venv test_env'
 - Activate the environment with 'source test_env/bin/activate'
 - Install the required package with 'pip install -r requirements.txt'
-- Setup the infrastructure.
-Currently the setup used Grafana and InfluxDB, which are running in separate Docker environments.
+- Setup the infrastructure, currently the setup uses Grafana and InfluxDB, which are running in separate Docker environments.
 - Execute in the terminal with the following command: 'python3 fronius.py'
 - After script execution the data is fetched from the inverter and processed.
 In the terminal you will see a trimmed output and if everything is setup correctly you can find the same information from InfluxDB.
 - If you don't wish to keep the virtual environment then deactivate it with 'deactivate' command in the terminal.